-Last week our Managing Director Paul Hughes had the privilege of visiting two of the three Field hospitals being set up in North Wales to provide 850 beds for COVID-19 patients.
+Last week our team had the privilege of visiting two of the three Field hospitals being set up in North Wales to provide 850 beds for COVID-19 patients.
 There are field hospitals being constructed all over the UK.

 The conversion of these venues into fully operational ICU facilities is being done over a period of approximately 14-21 days which is just mind blowing.
 All of the specialist contractors involved are working round the clock to ensure they meet the challenging deadlines.